C-REX® LapAid® and C-REX® RectoAid®

 A: Descending colon and rectum.

-A: C-REX® RectoAid® is designed for rectum and taTME resections, whereas LapAid® is designed for colon and upper rectum resections.
+A: C-REX® RectoAid® is designed for transanal use for rectal or sigmoid resections, including taTME, whereas LapAid® is primarily designed for segmental colectomy of descending colon.
 C-REX® instruments are suitable for all types of anastomosis: end-to-end, end-to-side, and side-to-side.

 Can C-REX® be used when putting down a stoma on left colon?